-

 2025/02/14

-The Golden Pen of the summer semester 2024 was awarded by the Civil and Environmental Engineering student council to Mara Lena Koch and Prof. Dominik Schillinger for Technical Mechanics III.
+The Golden Pen of the summer semester 2024 was awarded by the Civil and Environmental Engineering student council to Mara Lena Koch and Prof. Dominik Schillinger for Engineering Mechanics III.
 This highly coveted prize at Department 13 of TU Darmstadt is awarded every semester to the fastest exam correction in relation to the number of participants.
 Congratulations!

 -